eth0izzle/shhgit/README.md

 Accidentally leaking secrets — usernames and passwords, API tokens, or private keys — in a public code repository is a developers and security teams worst nightmare.
 Fraudsters constantly scan public code repositories for these secrets to gain a foothold in to systems.
 Code is more connected than ever so often these secrets provide access to private and sensitive data — cloud infrastructures, database servers, payment gateways, and file storage systems to name a few.

-shhgit scans your code repositories, finds any secrets, and notifies you.
+shhgit can constantly scan your code repositories to find and alert you of these secrets.

 ## Installation